JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 * TeamCity agents (checking status, sending commands, retrieving information like thread dumps, and so on)

 __External connections originated by agent:__
-* VCS servers (in case of agent\-side checkout)
+* VCS servers (in case of agent-side checkout)
 * Maven repositories
 * any connections performed from the build process itself

 __Internal connections originated by agent:__
-* TeamCity server (retrieving build sources in case of server\-side checkout or personal builds, downloading artifacts, and so on)
+* TeamCity server (retrieving build sources in case of server-side checkout or personal builds, downloading artifacts, and so on)

 __Usual connections served by the server:__
 * web browsers